The name of the Branch is “The University of Exeter Branch of the University and College Union”, subsequently referred to as the Branch.

 These positions will be declared elected annually at the annual general meeting from members of the Branch in accordance with Rule 9.

 The president will chair all general meetings and all committee meetings of the Branch and perform such other duties as are laid upon the president by any rule or are decided by the committee.
 In the absence of the president these duties will be performed by the vice-president, failing which another officer as the committee decides.
 In accordance with normal practice, the president may, between meetings of the committee, take any action on behalf of the committee which is both urgent and necessary.
 Such Chair’s Action must be reported for approval to the next committee meeting.
+The President will ensure that a local paid administrator/organiser is appointed (where funds allow).

 The treasurer will have custody of the funds of the Branch and authority to make payments from them in accordance with the rules as the need arises.
 The treasurer’s duties will be to keep the books of the Branch; to present the accounts of the Branch for auditing as necessary; to present these audited accounts to a general meeting of the Branch, to publish them to all members of the Branch, and to submit a copy forthwith to the honorary treasurer of UCU.
 In the absence of the treasurer, the treasurer’s duties will be performed by another officer as the committee decides.

-8.5 Membership Secretary
+8.5 Membership and Recruitment Officer

 8.6 Equality officer